DEC-QED: A flux-based 3D electrodynamic modeling approach to superconducting circuits and materials: Maxwell's operators in terms of discrete flux coordinates

 \section{Maxwell's operators in terms of discrete flux coordinates}

-We derive a discrete form of the divergence and double curl operators that are suitable for our use of flux coordinates.
+We derive a discrete form of the divergence and curl-curl operators that are suitable for our use of flux coordinates.
 For a vector field ${\bf F}$, an integral of ${\bf \nabla}.{\bf F}$ over the volume of a cell gives